 You can create a new logical variable and save it in a codebook for subsequent analyses on an ongoing basis.
 For example, you can create a set of demographic categories to analyze target audiences, etc.

-To create a logical variable, open the database and click the settings icon to open the Meta-Editor.
+To create a logical variable, open the database and click the settings icon

 In Meta-Editor click the 'snowman' icon;